0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 This cuts down install time to seconds.

 If there isn't a matching binary for your system, it falls back to compiling as normal.
-There will be for shuttle, as shuttle even build binaries for my weird setup: asahi linux running on arm apple silicon.
+There will be for shuttle, as shuttle even build binaries for my weird setup: asahi linux running on apple silicon.

 ---